gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 - _Message ordering_ settings specify how operations may or may not be reordered with respect to each other by libfabric, the provider, or the network fabric.
-Note that "message" here is a generic term and refers to all kinds of operations, not just those of the SEND/RECV message interface.
+Note that "message" in this context is a general term referring to all kinds of communication operations, not just those of the SEND/RECV message interface.

+The completion level and message ordering settings are specified for the entire libfabric domain, that is, the overarching interface to the network, rather than individually on each transaction.
+(Libfabric does allow for some variation in completion level settings on individual transactions, but the comm layer does not currently make use of that.)

 #### Completion Levels

 Libfabric's completion level specifies what state an operation has to reach before an event is placed in the transmit endpoint's associated completion queue to indicate that the operation is "done".
-The comm layer can use either the provider's default completion level, which is usually *transmit-complete*, or the *delivery-complete* level.
+The comm layer can currently work with either the *transmit-complete* or the *delivery-complete* completion levels.

-**_Note (Bug):_** The comm layer assumes that the default completion level is always transmit-complete.
-This is a bug, because a provider could certainly choose some other default.

-Transmit-complete, for the reliable endpoints used by comm=ofi, means that the operation has arrived at the peer and is no longer dependent on the network fabric or local (initiator-side) resources.
+Transmit-complete, for the reliable endpoints used by comm=ofi, means that the operation has arrived at the target node and is no longer dependent on the network fabric or local (initiator-side) resources.
 It does not say anything about the state of the operation at the target node.
 In particular, it does not say that any of the intended effects of the operation, such as memory updates, are visible.

-Delivery-complete extends this to say that effects are visible.
-For messages this means that the message data has been placed in the user buffer at the target node, although it does not say that anything on the target node has attended to the message.
+Delivery-complete extends this to say that the operation's effects are visible.
+For messages this means that the message data has been placed in the user buffer at the target node, although it does not say whether code outside of libfabric running on the target node has attended to the message.
 For RMA it means that the receiving data location, on the target node for PUTs and native non-fetching atomics, or on the local node for GETs and native fetching atomics, has been updated.

-For operations that return data to the initiator, such as RMA GETs and native fetching atomics, the default completion level is to treat the initiator as a target also and not generate the completion event until the received data has been placed in the local buffer.
-Thus for RMA GETs and native fetching atomics, the default completion mode is really delivery-complete.
+For operations that return data to the initiator, such as RMA GETs and native atomic-fetch, the source endpoint is also considered a destination endpoint and the default completion level is delivery-complete.
+The default for other operations is determined by the provider.

+**_Note (Bug):_** The comm layer assumes that the default completion level for all providers is transmit-complete.
+This is a bug.
+A provider could certainly choose some other default.

 #### Message Ordering